6WIND/zrpcd/README.md

 ### Packaging ZRPC

 For packaging ZRPC, you will need to host following ZRPC files under bin file system hierarchy as follow.
-Files that build init.d/zrpcd are provided in annex: pkgsrc/zrpcd.ubuntu or zrpcd.suse. dummyzrpc files are empty files.
+Files that build init.d/zrpcd are provided in annex: pkgsrc/zrpcd.ubuntu or zrpcd.suse or zrpcd.centos.
+dummyzrpc files are empty files.

     ./opt